fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 ### End user experience

-Fleet automatically downloads the macOS update for the end user so that they don't have to.
-This way, when the end user selects the **Update Device** button in the Nudge window, they don't have to wait for the update to download before they can install the update.
+Fleet automatically downloads macOS updates for the end user so that they don't have to.
+This way, end user's don't have to wait for the update to download before they can install it.

-> Fleet only automatically download's the update on Intel Macs.
-On Macs with Apple silicon (e.g. M1), the end user will have to download the update before they install the update.
-Apple doesn't support downloading the macOS update for the user on Macs with Apple silicon.
+> Fleet automatically downloads updates on Intel Macs.
+On Macs with Apple silicon (e.g. M1), end users may have to download the update before they install it.
+Apple doesn't support downloading the update for the end user on Macs with Apple silicon.

-Sometimes the end user's Mac will tell them that their macOS is up to date when it isn't.
-This is a known bug in macOS.
-This bug creates a frustrating experience for the end user because the Nudge window is telling them to update when no update is presented.
+Sometimes the end user's Mac will say that macOS is up to date when it isn't.
+This known bug creates a frustrating experience for the end user.
 Ask the end user to follow the steps below to troubleshoot:

 1. From the Apple menu in the top left corner of your screen, select **System Settings** or **System Preferences**.